Quantum Algorithm for Online Convex Optimization: Introduction

 For completeness, we also give a simple classical algorithm which guarantees $O(DG\sqrt{T})$ regret by consuming $O(n)$ queries in each round (see Theorem \ref{TC}).

-Our results show quantum advantages are possible for online convex optimization, since from Table \ref{tab:RB} and the above results one can see the following results. \begin{itemize} \item Quantum algorithms outperform classical ones in the zeroth-order OCO model, since to our best knowledge the optimal classical algorithm with $O(1)$ queries in each round can only achieve $O(DG\sqrt{nT})$ regret \cite{Shamir2017}, where $n$ is the dimension of the feasible set, whereas our quantum algorithm has a better regret $O(DG\sqrt{T})$. \item The quantum zeroth-order oracle is as powerful as the classical first-order oracle, since our quantum algorithm with only $O(1)$ queries to the zeroth-order quantum oracle in each round has achieved the regret lower bound $\Omega(DG\sqrt{T})$ of the classical algorithms with first-order oracles \cite{Hazan16}.
+From Table \ref{tab:RB} and the above results, one can see the following points: \begin{itemize} \item Quantum algorithms outperform classical ones in the zeroth-order OCO model, since to our best knowledge the optimal classical algorithm with $O(1)$ queries in each round can only achieve $O(DG\sqrt{nT})$ regret \cite{Shamir2017}, where $n$ is the dimension of the feasible set, whereas our quantum algorithm has a better regret $O(DG\sqrt{T})$. \item The quantum zeroth-order oracle is as powerful as the classical first-order oracle, since our quantum algorithm with only $O(1)$ queries to the zeroth-order quantum oracle in each round has achieved the regret lower bound $\Omega(DG\sqrt{T})$ of the classical algorithms with first-order oracles \cite{Hazan16}.

-\item Result \ref{RAQ} shows that for $\alpha$-strongly convex loss functions, the quantum algorithm with only $O(1)$ queries to the zeroth-order oracle in each round can achieve the same regret $O(G^2\log{T})$ as the classical algorithms in the first-order setting \cite{Hazan2007}. \end{itemize}
+\item Theorem \ref{TAQ} shows that for $\alpha$-strongly convex loss functions, the quantum algorithm with only $O(1)$ queries to the zeroth-order oracle in each round can achieve the same regret $O(G^2\log{T})$ as the classical algorithms in the first-order setting \cite{Hazan2007}. \end{itemize}

-The framework of our proofs are depicted in Figure \ref{Relation}.
+The dependency relationship between lemmas and theorems are depicted in Figure \ref{Relation}.
 The main idea is that we first give a quantum algorithm in Algorithm \ref{QOCO}, and then we show that the algorithm can guarantee the results mentioned above by choosing appropriate parameters.
-In technical aspect, we improve the analysis of the quantum gradient estimation method in \cite{Childs18,DeWolf18}, and show that $O(1)$ queries is enough in our problem, instead of $O(\log{n})$ repetitions.
+The overall idea of choosing parameters is as follows: since we can't get the best fixed strategy $x^*$ directly when we analyze the regret bound, we prove a stronger property, namely the subgradient bound, to get the difference between the loss suffered by the player and the function value of the loss function at any point in the feasible set (the second column in Figure \ref{Relation}).
+Then we let the `any point' be $x^*$ and choose parameters to bound every term and make the regret as small as it can (the third column in Figure \ref{Relation}).